auth0-sandbox/auth0-application-development/module05-instructions.md

     }
     ```

-1. That is everything.
+1. Deploy the action.

-    Deploy the action.
+## Part 9: Test the action script

 1. In the Auth0 tenant start with the sidebar to find the user you are using for sign-on:
     *User Management &rarr Users, \<your User>*.